-Further, if English is not his/her native language, the international student must submit her/his official score report from the Test of English as a Foreign Language (TOEFL); for admission to the University, a score or 500 or higher is required on the paper-based TOEFL test; 61 or higher on the Internet-based TOEFL (IBT) test; and 173 or higher on the computer-based TOEFL (CBT) test.
+Further, if English is not his/her native language, the international student must submit her/his official score report from the Test of English as a Foreign Language (TOEFL); for admission to the University, a score or 500 or higher is required on the paper-based TOEFL test; 61 or higher on the Internet-based TOEFL (IBT) test; or 173 or higher on the computer-based TOEFL (CBT) test.
 A score of 5.5 or higher is required on the International English Language Testing System (IELTS) test.
+Although admitted to the University, the international student must also enroll in ELI 063 unless the paper-based TOEFL score is 527 or higher; the TOEFL iBT score is 71 or higher; the TOEFL CBT score is 197 or higher; or the IELTS score is 6 or higher.